acteng/atip/docs/developer_guide.md

 - The `gjScheme` store is the source-of-truth GeoJSON for the current data.
 It's automatically synced to local storage.
   - Feature IDs are unique, numeric, and always start at 1.
 See `newFeatureId`.
 They are **not** stable over time; if you load a file or refresh the page and load from local storage, some of the IDs may adjust.
   - Each feature has 3 simple fields -- `name`, `description`, and `intervention_type` (`area`, `route`, `crossing`, `other`).
 Anything produced by the route tool will also have `length_meters`, `waypoints`.
-  - Depending on the schema in use, the feature has other nested properties like `v2` and `planning`.
-This is in flux; the v1 fields above may be reorganized.
+  - Depending on the schema in use, the feature has other nested properties like `pipeline`, for other schemas.
   - `InterventionLayer` renders these "finalized" features.
   - When editing geometry of a feature, the `hide_while_editing` property is set. `InterventionLayer` skips drawing these, so something else can draw the actively-being-modified state.